Strawberry and Chocolate Milk

 - try to explain why there are no more answers.

-We don’t necessarily expect children to find all of the answers by themselves.
-What we do expect though is that they will try to find more answers than they have got and in the end have some systematic idea as to why there are no more answers.
-This is because in the end these are three important skills that go throughout all mathematics (and maybe life itself); first being able to find some possibilities, then getting all possibilities and then justifying that there are no more.
+The students should be encouraged to try to find a number of answers and to reach a point where they have some systematic idea as to why there are no more answers.
+There three important skills that are fundamental to all of mathematics (and maybe life itself); first being able to find some possibilities, then getting all possibilities and then justifying that there are no more.
 We work through this sequence in the Solution.

-The second idea that this problem deals with is symmetry.
-In this case this involves noticing that turning some arrangements of the strawberry milk bottles through quarter turns, will get you to another arrangement.
-When we find two arrangements like this we say that they are ‘alike?.
-The aim then is to find such arrangements and put them into groups.
-In the end we want to see how many such groups there are.
-This is because then we know how many essentially different arrangements there are.
-This is just the number of groups that are not ‘alike?.
+The second idea in this problem is symmetry.
+This involves noticing that turning some arrangements of the milk cartons through quarter turns, will give another arrangement.
+The two arrangements are said to be ‘alike'.
+The aim is to find such arrangements, put them into groups and find how many such groups there are.
+This will confirm the number of different arrangements, or the number of groups that are not ‘alike'.

 There is a web site on the no-three-in-line problem.
 Its url is www.uni-bielefeld.de/~achim/no3in/readme.html.
 This is still an open problem in mathematics and has an interesting number of sub problems relating to symmetry.

-Mary the milk lady had a square milk crate that would hold four bottles.
-In how many ways can she fill it with strawberry and chocolate milk bottles?
+Hannah has a square milk crate that would hold four cartons.
+In how many ways can she fill it with cartons of strawberry and chocolate milk?